If you are a researcher who is looking to communicate science more broadly, an easy step involves Wikipedia.

 To make this point about increased visibility more quantitative, I show in Figure 1 a time series of monthly page views (users only, not bots) for four Wikipedia articles relevant to my primary research.
 Figure 1 also shows the page views of my research website and article views for a recent open-access journal article of mine for comparison.
 The log scale demonstrates just how many people peruse some Wikipedia pages versus primary sources.

 I want to stress that editing pages is not overly time-consuming.
 Logan et al. offer simple and clear guidance about editing Wikipedia.
 In addition to compiling a list of frequently asked questions about editing, Wikipedia itself maintains extensive literature on common mistakes as well as guidance about what Wikipedia is and is not.

 The Wiki Education Foundation also maintains resources for instructors to integrate editing Wikipedia into the classroom.
-I have touched upon only the available resources on Wikipedia editing; there are many more.
+I have touched upon only a few of the available resources on Wikipedia editing; there are many more.

 3. Editing Provides an Opportunity to Connect and Network

 Wikipedia is a gateway to scientific literature [Taraborelli, 2016].
 Citations of your work in Wikipedia not only increase the visibility of research but also connect Wikipedia to your journal article.
 If you have an Open Researcher and Contributor ID (ORCiD; many journals now require this), you are also eligible for an Impactstory profile.
 Impactstory aggregates the Web links (from a variety of venues) to all works listed in your ORCiD account.